Jccunnin68/ElsieBot/README.md

     -   Serves a `/process` endpoint to receive messages from the Discord bot.
     -   Classifies user intent to determine if the query is about logs, ships, characters, or general information.
     -   Constructs detailed, context-rich prompts for the Gemma model.
-    -   Connects to the `elsiebrain_db` for read-only information retrieval using a unified, full-text search capable `search_pages` function.
+    -   Connects to the `elsiebrain` database for read-only information retrieval using a unified, full-text search capable `search_pages` function.

 ### Discord Bot (`discord_bot/`)